Progressive Challengers' Year: 3 Wins and Some Close Calls

 Progressives say their successes mean momentum that's already pushing Democrats' agenda leftward, such as Biden's embrace of a public option for health care.

 They also see growing clout for progressives in Congress, especially if Biden defeats President Donald Trump in November.
-That would be a welcome change for progressives like Ocasio-Cortez who arrived eager to flex their muscles, leading to clashes with party leaders like House Speaker Nancy Pelosi, D-Calif., who tried keeping Democrats unified.
+That would be a welcome change for progressives like Ocasio-Cortez who arrived eager to flex their muscles, leading to clashes with party leaders like Pelosi who tried keeping Democrats unified.

 Waleed Shahid, Justice Democrats' spokesman, said progressive electoral victories mean “you might see other incumbents and leaders try to figure out how to earn the support of progressives instead of just trashing them."